PatrickLang/KubernetesForWindowsTutorial/README.md

 This was deployed once by hand using the YAML files in k8s/*

-It was also used as part of a build & release pipeline using the Helm chart in charts/fabrikamfiber _link to Jessica's blog with pipeline needed_
+It was also used as part of a build & release pipeline using the Helm chart in charts/fabrikamfiber.
+There are more details linked from https://aka.ms/winkubecon

 ## Tutorial 2 - Creating a new app and deploying with Draft and Helm